Lab-Notebooks/Figaro/README.rst

    ▶ figaro --help
    Usage: figaro [OPTIONS] COMMAND [ARGS]...

-     Figaro is a wrapper over Box (https://box.com) Python SDK to manage data synchronization requirements for supercomputing workloads on linux platforms.
+     Figaro is a wrapper over Box (https://box.com) Python SDK to manage data syncronization requirements for supercomputing workloads on linux platforms.

    Options:
      -v, --version
      --help         Show this message and exit.

    Commands:
-     map-items      Write boxmap from cloud storage
-     upload-files   Upload files to a Box cloud storage upload-folder  Upload a folder and its contents to Box cloud storage.
+     download-files   Download files from Box cloud storage download-folder  Download a folder and its contents from Box cloud storage map-items        Write project directory map from Box cloud storage upload-files     Upload files to Box cloud storage upload-folder    Upload a folder and its contents to Box cloud storage

 Here is an overview of the commands: